-The Transverse Myelitis Association has joined The NIH/NCATS GRDR® Program (Global Rare Diseases Patient Registry Data Repository) to create a new patient registry.
+The Transverse Myelitis Association has created a new patient registry.
 The purpose of this registry is to help advance research about rare neuro-immune disorders, collaborate with researchers from around the world and identify participants for clinical trials.
-Our de-identified data integration into GRDR will allow query by investigators to accelerate research across many rare diseases, that eventually may lead to the development of novel diagnostics and therapeutics for patient benefit.
-More information about the GRDR program can be found here: http://www.ncats.nih.gov/grdr.

 Many of our members have shared information about their diagnosis, treatment and outcomes over the years.
 The information you shared continues to help us guide our programs and research.
 THANK YOU!